 The best way to settle the home-based working process is to look at other companies that have already managed to set up such a process.
 We are ready to help the community with some useful tips on how we could potentially manage it.

-Since we constantly work with customers remotely, and several of our teams work from home, we are glad to share our experience.
+Since Upsilon offers software development services, we constantly work with customers remotely, and several of our teams work from home.
+We are glad to share our experience.
 In order to stay productive and have dedicated teams, your colleagues should follow these simple rules:

 - Set up regular daily meetings.
 It is one of the best ways to keep in touch with the team and share the information.